photoprism/photoprism/README.md

 and we'll find a solution.

 PhotoPrism™ is a trademark of Michael Mayer.
-You may use it as required to describe our software but not for offering commercial goods or services without prior written permission.
+You may use it as required to describe our software, run your own server, for educational purposes, but not for offering commercial goods or services to others without prior written permission.

-In exchange, PhotoPrism is [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) licensed instead of [AGPL](https://en.wikipedia.org/wiki/Affero_General_Public_License) like [Nextcloud](https://nextcloud.com/), [Pydio](https://pydio.com/) and many other great products.
+In exchange, PhotoPrism is [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) licensed instead of [AGPL](https://en.wikipedia.org/wiki/Affero_General_Public_License) like [Nextcloud](https://nextcloud.com/) and many other great products.
-This means, you're not legally forced to share your code when you modify a local copy.
+This means, you're not legally obliged to publish the source code when modifying a private copy.
 Hopefully we can keep it like that :)

 [wiki:classification]: https://github.com/photoprism/photoprism/wiki/Image-Classification